shoganhennessy/state-funding-faculty/README.md

 Senan Hogan-Hennessy, first draft on 18 August 2022.

-Latest revision: 22 July 2023
+Latest revision: 27 October 2023

 This is the replication package for the economics research paper ``Stagnating State Funding for Higher Education and its Effect on Faculty at US Universities,'' with statistical analysis on IPEDS and public Illinois data using the programming language *R*, and associated packages.
 A master bash file calls all code to build analysis data from raw files, produce the analysis files, and compile the final paper in one-go.